Benefits to Driving Electric

 - A Federal Tax Credit of up to $7,500 is available for EV owners.
 The credit varies depend on the type of vehicle and your tax liability and is only available to the owner of the car (if you lease, the dealer gets the credit and may pass on some of the benefits).

-- Drive Green with Mass Energy provides discounts on qualified EVs purchased or leased from participating dealerships.
+- Green Energy Consumers Alliance provides discounts on qualified EVs purchased or leased from participating dealerships.
 The discount program is available to all customers.

 - Use our miles per gallon equivalent calculator to estimate what you can save by driving electric in Concord based on vehicle model and your electricity rate.